Code-Institute-Submissions/podvistorcheto-Milestone-Project-2.0/README.md

 # Deployment

-Okay, so since this is your interactive project, you would just want to discuss the steps taken to deploy to github pages (e.g. there won't be any configuration files).
-It's also is stating that you should include information about how another developer would go about cloning your repository and running it locally.
-"is this like "how another developer would go about cloning your repository and running it locally. " like they can open it directtly from github to their gitpod or other editor and run it there
-Haley profile"
-Yes, so you'd want to outline the steps on how they would go about doing that.
+The website is pushed online and uploaded from Github.
+The deployment comes directly from the master branch.
+New features or updates to the deployed version can be made using the command `git commit -m "update"` which will commit the changes over the uploaded version in the master branch.
+To make these changes live the command is git push.

+The deployed version can be cloned and run in local environment by typing the command `git clone https://github.com/podvistorcheto/Milestone-Project-2.0.git`. in the editor's terminal.
+If the user wants to remove the connection with this repository can paste in the command `git remote rm origin` in the terminal.

 # Content and Media

 Pictures on the slides landing pages are take and free to use from [Pexels](https://www.pexels.com/).

-The content from the gallery comes from my personal archive.
+The rest of content from the gallery comes from my personal archive and all texts are written entirely by me.

 # Acknowledgements

-Inspiration for the slide deck design layout is takan from [here](https://www.youtube.com/watch?v=sbf3uv0reTc).
+Thanks to the tutors of the Code Institute for helping to overcome the difficulties about rendering the Google Map API

 The improvement for the interval comes a small piece of code taken from [here](https://getbootstrap.com/docs/4.0/components/carousel/) in Bootstrap.